SMAC-Group/ODyN/README.md

 Ground control (or check-points) point coordinates

 - Column 1: gcp_no, unit *integer*
-- Column 2 - 4: latitude, longitude and altitude, in WGS-84 ellipsoidal coordinates, units: *2x decimal degrees* and *meters*,
+- Column 2 - 4: latitude, longitude and altitude, in WGS-84 ellipsoidal coordinates, units: *2x decimal degrees* and *meters*, **or** x, y, z, in local coordinates, units: *3x meters*

-An example of the content of this file is given below:
+An example of the content of this file is given below in global coordinates:

 ```
 1, 46.569826426, 6.545714107, 509.828